openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 * Component registration (CRG) marker segment (optional) <sup>\*</sup>

+Currently not all of these optional marker segments are fully supported.
-The above marker segments (which are marked with an asterisk) are only minimally supported at this stage: if *jpylyzer* encounters any of them, it will include the corresponding element in the *properties* element of the output.
-However, *jpylyzer* currently does not analyse the contents of these marker segments, which means that the respective elements in the output will be empty.
+Those that are marked with an asterisk above are only minimally supported at this stage: if *jpylyzer* encounters them, it will include the corresponding element in the *properties* element of the output.
+However, *jpylyzer* does not analyse the contents of these marker segments, which means that the respective elements in the output will be empty.

 ### Tile parts